Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

 * For Standard Deployments only, follow the instructions below

 1. Install one of the following sample applications from the locations below:
-&nbsp;
     * [Pet Clinic App with MySQL Integration](https://github.com/azure-samples/spring-petclinic-microservices) (Microservices with MySQL backend)
     * [Simple Hello World](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-quickstart?tabs=Azure-CLI&pivots=programming-language-java)
-&nbsp;

 2. For an automated installation you can leverage a PowerShell or bash script provided on Jumpbox created during the deployment process.
 To install the Pet Clinic App leveraging the PowerShell or Shell Script that is provided as part of the deployment login in to the Jumphost (jumphostvm) created using the Bastion connection and the admin username and password created during the initial installation.
 Both the PowerShell script and the Shell script can be found in c:\petclinic.
-&nbsp;

 If you choose to leverage the PowerShell script you must navigate to the c:\petclinic and edit the deployPetClinicApp.ps1 script before running.
 Provide the following information for the corresponding variables:
-&nbsp;
     * Your Subscription ID
     * A Resource Group
     * An Azure Region